 - 1 lemon cut into wedges

-Place the peppers in a medium bowl and toss with olive oil; set aside.
+- Place the peppers in a medium bowl and toss with olive oil; set aside.

-Grill the peppers uncovered, turning occasionally, until they charred and blistered, about 6 to 8 minutes total.
+Saute the peppers uncovered, turning occasionally, until they charred and blistered, about 6 to 8 minutes total.

-Return the peppers to the bowl, and toss with togarashi and salt.
+- Return the peppers to the bowl, and toss with togarashi and salt.
 Squeeze lemon over peppers, to taste.
 Serve immediately.